- 3 cups (18 ounces) semisweet chocolate chips

 - 1 tablespoon vanilla extract

-- Optional coatings: chocolate sprinkles, Dutch-processed cocoa, espresso powder and cocoa nibs
+- Optional coatings: Chocolate sprinkles, Dutch-processed cocoa, espresso powder and cacao nibs

 - 1. In a microwave, melt chocolate chips and milk; stir until smooth.
 Stir in vanilla.
 Refrigerate, covered, 2 hours or until firm enough to roll.

 - 2. Shape into 1-in. balls.
 Roll in coatings as desired.

 1 truffle: 77 calories, 4g fat (2g saturated fat), 3mg cholesterol, 12mg sodium, 11g carbohydrate (10g sugars, 1g fiber), 1g protein.

 Nov 25, 2019Easy and delicious, I sent them into my husbands work and they were gone in no time!

 Mar 11, 2019Made it for christmas as little gifts for our friends and family!
 It was a hit

 Jan 7, 2019When I made these, my kids told me they liked the “fudge” I made so that is a win.
 I did find they got hard if left out for a bit.

 Nov 30, 2018@ putterh..........are you sure you used "condensed" milk?
 There is a big big difference between condensed milk and canned milk (even though they both come in a can).
 It sounds like perhaps that was your mistake.
 I made these last Christmas and they were so easy and delicious.
 Plan on making a double batch this year for the holidays as I want to give some to friends and some neighbors.
 Thank you for a great recipe.

 These are amazing!
 I made one batch with dark chocolate chips and almond flavoring rolled in chocolate sprinkles, another one with milk chocolate chips and vanilla rolled in cocoa.
 The possibilities are endless!